 There are three key parameters to base the market size:

-- Serviceable Available Market (SAM) – it is the portion of TAM that you can target through sales and marketing channels.
+Serviceable Available Market (SAM) – this is the portion of TAM that you can target through sales and marketing channels.

-Explore research firms like Nielsen or Forrester to understand the size of your target market and the potential growth projections for your industry.
-You should mention the rate of growth for companies with a similar business niche and the amount invested in the industry.
+Explore research firms like Nielsen or Forrester to understand your target market's size and the potential growth projections for your industry.
+You should mention the growth rate for companies with a similar business niche and the amount invested in the industry.

 A point to note is that you only include statistics of companies in your target market.
 If you are entering the local market, do not mention the global economy.